 - Disable Automatic graphics switching under the Energy Saver tab in the System Preferences (macOS).

-- Replace your GPU with a newer, compatible GPU.
+- Replace your GPU with a newer and compatible GPU.

-- Disable Use Graphics Processor in Camera Raw Preferences:
+- If you're using Camera Raw 11.3 or earlier, disable Use Graphics Processor in Camera Raw Preferences:

 - (macOS) In Photoshop, choose Photoshop > Preferences > Camera Raw.
 In Bridge, choose Adobe Bridge > Camera Raw Preferences